 Endogenous Glucose Production

-The main organs involved in the EGP are the liver and the kidneys.
-The human liver produces glucose that is released into the systemic circulation and used by other tissues, particularly during periods of fasting.
+Glucose can also be released from stores or made from other nutrients in the body.
+The main organs involved in endogenous glucose production (EGP) are the liver and the kidneys.
+The human liver produces glucose that is released into the the bloodstream and used by other tissues, particularly during periods of fasting [R].

 New Glucose Production (Gluconeogenesis)